cathydutton/postcss-maze/README.md

 }
 ```

-This calculates the wrapper width based on the values assigned to the largest and smallest media queries, and adds a clearfix...
+This calculates the wrapper width based on the values assigned to the largest and smallest media queries, and adds a clearfix.

+The max width is calculated accounting for the element margins...

 ```css
 .wrapper {